Group of women in a gym wearing antimicrobial activewear

 While we regularly see antimicrobial textiles in sports apparel, they also feature heavily in specialist sports equipment.
 From ice hockey gloves to heart rate monitor straps, antimicrobial fabrics help keep high-value sports equipment clean, smelling fresh, and ready for use.

 If users aren’t careful, footwear starts to smell pretty quickly.
-Not only is it unpleasant, but it can also cause embarrassment and knock people’s confidence.
+Not only is it unpleasant, but it can also cause embarrassment and affect users’ confidence.
 Manufacturers can incorporate antimicrobial additives into various parts of the footwear design, including the uppers and insoles, to protect against microbial growth and eliminate unpleasant odors at the source.

 Businesses introduce Polygiene technology during the manufacturing process.
 It is available in masterbatch, liquid, and powder form and can be added at any stage of manufacturing.
 This makes it a versatile, flexible solution that integrates seamlessly into existing processes with minimal disruption.